UniversalDependencies/docs/treebanks/it_old/index.md

 * `dev`: 101 sentences (OldItalian_Dante_Paradiso-815; OldItalian_Dante_Paradiso-915) - 3951 tokens
 * `test`: 102 sentences (OldItalian_Dante_Paradiso-916; OldItalian_Dante_Paradiso-1017) - 3896 tokens

+The treebank also includes enhanced dependencies annotation, with a specific focus on the `orphan` dependency relation.
+For the criteria adopted in the enhanced annotation, please refer to the paper "«Are you Afraid of Ghosts?» A Proposal for Busting Predicate Ellipsis in Universal Dependencies" (Corbetta et al., 2025).

 **!!
-Italian-Old treebank is still under revision to check for mistakes and inconsistencies throughout the annotation of the Cantiche; therefore, its structure is subject to change.**
+Italian-Old treebank is still under revision to check for mistakes and inconsistencies throughout the annotation of the Cantiche; therefore, its structure is subject to change.
+If you use the resource and find any problems, please do not hesitate to contact the author to suggest a correction or improvement.**

 ## Acknowledgments

-This work has been carried out in collaboration with the research center CIRCSE (Università Cattolica del Sacro Cuore di Milano).
+This work has been carried out in collaboration with the research center CIRCSE (Università Cattolica del Sacro Cuore di Milano) and the University of Pavia-Bergamo (Università degli Studi di Pavia; Università degli Studi di Bergamo).
 We extend our gratitude to all the individuals who made this work possible.
 The annotation of the sonnet by Arnaut Daniel (Purgatorio, XXVI vv.140-147) was carried out by Michele Tron.